alex-laycalvert/fun-scripts/README.md

 #### IN PROGRESS

 I'm still working on making/modifying/collecting programs so there's no much here right now.
-Just give me som time OK?
+Just give me some time OK?
 Jeez you're always on my back mom!

 ### Installation (kind of)